hashicorp/terraform-provider-azurerm/website/docs/d/billing_enrollment_account_scope.html.markdown

 # Data Source: azurerm_billing_enrollment_account_scope

-Use this data source to access information about an existing Billing.
+Use this data source to access information about an existing Enrollment Account Billing Scope.

 ## Example Usage